 What is Food Insecurity?

-It is important to know that hunger and food insecurity are closely related, but distinct, concepts.
-Hunger refers to a personal, physical sensation of discomfort, while food insecurity refers to a lack of available financial resources for food at the level of the household.
+The U.S. Department of Agriculture (USDA) defines food insecurity as a lack of consistent access to enough food for an active, healthy life.
+It is important to know that though hunger and food insecurity are closely related, they are distinct concepts.
+Hunger refers to a personal, physical sensation of discomfort, while food insecurity refers to a lack of available financial resources for food at the household level.

-Taken together, issues such as affordable housing, social isolation, education level, unemployment or underemployment and food insecurity are important social determinants of health [ii] defined as the “conditions in the environments in which people are born, live, learn, work, play, worship and age that affect a wide range of health, functioning and quality-of-life outcomes and risks.”
-HungerandHealth.org explores the impact of food insecurity as a social determinant of health and its effect on individual and population health outcomes.
+Food insecurity does not exist in isolation, as low-income families are affected by multiple, overlapping issues like lack of affordable housing, social isolation, economic/social disadvantage resulting from structural racism, chronic or acute health problems, high medical costs, and low wages.
+Taken together, these issues are important social determinants of health, defined as the “conditions in the environments in which people are born, live, learn, work, play, worship and age that affect a wide range of health, functioning and quality-of-life outcomes and risks.”
+Effective responses to food insecurity must address the overlapping challenges posed by the social determinants of health.
+Hunger + Health explores the impact of food insecurity as a social determinant of health and its effect on individual and population health outcomes.